Natural Born Sinners (Romans 5:12-21)

 You can hear what Paul’s saying.
 Adam – condemnation; Jesus – life and righteousness.
 Adam – disobedience and sin; Jesus – obedience and a verdict of “not guilty”.
 Just as we were in Adam and all sinned when Adam sinned, we can be in Jesus when Jesus died for us, so that when Jesus committed his “one act of righteousness” – when he died for us – we were there too being made righteous because of what Jesus did for us.

-You may have been coming to church thinking that you just had to try harder or to work a little better and being good, but Paul says here – you can’t help it.
+You may have been coming to church thinking that you just had to try harder or to work a little better and be good, but Paul says here – you can’t help it.
 That’s not an excuse, it’s just a fact.
 You can’t help being bad.
 You were born that way.
 That doesn’t take away your guilt; it just means that you were born guilty.
 But Paul also gives the solution, and it isn’t to try harder or to be more sincere.
 The solution is trusting in what Jesus has already done for you.
 When you do this, you are forgiven and rescued from the penalty of sin.

 But Jesus didn’t just come to rescue us from the penalty of sin.
 That’s what we usually talk about, but there’s more.